zephyrus1009/cms-for-lofi-focus-ios/docs/DEPLOYMENT_RENDER_NEON.md

    - Instance: start with the free tier; upgrade to Starter when CPU/RAM usage demands it.
 3. Add all environment variables from Step 3.
 Use the **pooled** Neon string for `DATABASE_URL` in Render.
 4. Create the service.
 Render will install dependencies, run the build, execute migrations, and boot Strapi.
-5. Once the deployment shows “Live”, open `https://<service>.onrender.com/admin` to finish the admin onboarding.
+5. Once the deployment shows ?Live?, open `https://<service>.onrender.com/admin` to finish the admin onboarding.

 ### Optional: cron jobs